railwayapp/docs/src/docs/reference/teams.md

 title: Teams
 ---

 Teams are how organizations are represented within Railway.
-Teams with a valid credit card attached are subscribed to the Team plan.
-Projects within the Team plan get generous limits on service caps such as 32 GB of RAM and 32 vCPU cores.

-Team plans cost $20 per seat plus get billed for any service usage within their projects, for more information see our [pricing page](https://railway.app/pricing).
-Team
+Teams can be created via the Hobby, Pro, or Enterprise plans.

+For more information, see the [pricing page](https://railway.app/pricing).

 ## Creating a Team

 Organizations can create a team by heading to the [Create Team](https://railway.app/new/team) page and entering the required information.

-After the team creation, you will be prompted to enter the team's billing information.

 ## Managing Teams